 Roast the butternut squash

-• Heat the oil in a large pan over medium heat.
-Add the onion and sauté for 3-4 minutes.
-Add the garlic, and ginger, and sauté another 1-2 minutes.
+1. Heat the oil in a large pan over medium heat.
+Add the onion and cook until translucent, about 3-4 minutes.

 Simmer

-• Bring the mixture to a boil, reduce the heat to low, and let it simmer for 15 minutes, so the flavors have a chance to meld.
+1. Bring to a boil, then lower the heat and simmer for 15 minutes to let the flavors meld.

 Blend